jedisct1/libsodium-doc/advanced/ristretto.md

 The `crypto_core_ristretto255_is_valid_point()` function checks that `p` is a valid ristretto255 compressed point.

-This operation is fast: it only checks that `p` is in canonical form.
+This operation only checks that `p` is in canonical form.

+Unlike the ed25519 encoding scheme, there is no need to verify that the point is on the prime-order group.

-It returns `1` on success, and `0` if the checks didn't pass.
+The function returns `1` on success, and `0` if the checks didn't pass.

 ## Hash-to-point